 My favourite dessert since childhood, caramel pudding, is now my little son’s favourite too.
 My mum used to make this with condensed milk which, undoubtedly had a very smooth, rich and creamier texture.
-In the process of trying to produce a more healhier version, I came across this recipe from an old recipe collection.
+In the process of trying to produce a healthier version, I came across this recipe from an old recipe collection.
 You can either steam this or bake in the oven.
-However, steamed puddings always have a distict delicate texture, which I am addicted to.
+However, steamed puddings always have a distinct delicate texture than the oven baked ones, which I am addicted to.

 Get ready with the following items:

 - Pour milk into a pan and heat up until it reaches the boiling point but do not boil

 - Mix vanilla, switch off the flame and let the milk cool down

 - Drop sugar and eggs to the blender